Universe: Particles

 Ordinary matter and the forces that act on matter can be described in terms of elementary particles.
 These particles are sometimes described as being fundamental, since they have an unknown substructure, and it is unknown whether or not they are composed of smaller and even more fundamental particles.
+In most contemporary models they are thought of as points in space.
 All elementary particles are currently best explained by quantum mechanics and exhibit wave–particle duality: their behavior has both particle-like and wave-like aspects, with different features dominating under different circumstances.

 Of central importance is the Standard Model, a theory that is concerned with electromagnetic interactions and the weak and strong nuclear interactions.
 The Standard Model is supported by the experimental confirmation of the existence of particles that compose matter: quarks and leptons, and their corresponding "antimatter" duals, as well as the force particles that mediate interactions: the photon, the W and Z bosons, and the gluon.
 The Standard Model predicted the existence of the recently discovered Higgs boson, a particle that is a manifestation of a field within the universe that can endow particles with mass.
 Because of its success in explaining a wide variety of experimental results, the Standard Model is sometimes regarded as a "theory of almost everything".
 The Standard Model does not, however, accommodate gravity.
 A true force–particle "theory of everything" has not been attained.

 Hadrons

 A hadron is a composite particle made of quarks held together by the strong force.
 Hadrons are categorized into two families: baryons (such as protons and neutrons) made of three quarks, and mesons (such as pions) made of one quark and one antiquark.
 Of the hadrons, protons are stable, and neutrons bound within atomic nuclei are stable.
 Other hadrons are unstable under ordinary conditions and are thus insignificant constituents of the modern universe.

 From approximately 10−6 seconds after the Big Bang, during a period known as the hadron epoch, the temperature of the universe had fallen sufficiently to allow quarks to bind together into hadrons, and the mass of the universe was dominated by hadrons.
 Initially, the temperature was high enough to allow the formation of hadron–anti-hadron pairs, which kept matter and antimatter in thermal equilibrium.
 However, as the temperature of the universe continued to fall, hadron–anti-hadron pairs were no longer produced.
 Most of the hadrons and anti-hadrons were then eliminated in particle–antiparticle annihilation reactions, leaving a small residual of hadrons by the time the universe was about one second old.